shivamkesarwani/job-agent/README.md

 # Job Agent – AI-Powered Job Scraper (Spring Boot + MongoDB)

-An AI agent that scrapes job portals twice daily, scores each listing against your skills using an LLM, and exposes a REST API to browse the results.
+An AI agent that scrapes job portals twice daily, scores each listing against your skills using Google Gemini AI, and exposes a REST API to browse the results.
+Includes a built-in HTML dashboard UI.

 ---